 So… where does this leave us?

 The traditional approaches all suffer from being either expensive, insecure, or inconvenient.
-A new approach we’ve built at Hysolate is an Isolated Workspace-as-a-Service.
+A new approach we’ve built at Hysolate is a full isolation solution that sits on user endpoints, but is managed from the cloud.